 Grand Floridian Lobby Construction Update (Mid-August 2025)

-While the work will hopefully result in a positive outcome, the current state of the lobby is downright icky.
-Of course, we did stop in at right about check-out time yesterday morning.
-We were met with long lines of guests.
-They were waiting to speak with cast members at makeshift reception desks situated in the few areas of the first floor that aren’t walled off.
-Not one single seat was available, and plenty of people were waiting in the wings for someone to vacate.
+We stopped in Disney’s Grand Floridian in mid-August and checked on the progress of the lobby’s massive re-imagining project.
+Things are moving along.
+Of course, we visited around check-out time when things are naturally busier.
+We were met with long lines of guests who were waiting to speak with cast members.
+These cast members were set up at makeshift reception desks situated in the few areas of the first floor that aren’t walled off.
+No seats were available, and plenty of people were waiting in the wings for someone to vacate.

 When you walk in the first-floor main entrance, you’re met with construction walls covering the former reception area to the immediate right.
 Hence, the reason makeship reception desks have taken up residency in the lobby.